SkyWallkeRed/SkyWallkeRed/README.md

 ### Hi there 👋
+## i'm a full_stack developer Highly motivated, huge desire to succeed and grow as a developer, autodidact, quick learner.
+ - 👯 I’m looking to collaborate on:
+* IoT
+* Node.js
+* robotics (C/C++)
 <!--
 **SkyWallkeRed/SkyWallkeRed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.